isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 Please see here for recent changes to [Huddo Boards Cloud](https://boards.huddo.com)

+#### 2021-11-25
+- Fix for background when RTE in fullscreen mode
+- Fix for opening cards with a theme set

 #### 2021-11-23
 - Updated Arabic translations
 - Fix for drag&drop assignments creating extra cards